DayuanTan/CrackCodeInterviewAndLeetcode/7.2.1must-have-knowledge/README.md

 Reference:

 1. Vedio from author.
 It has few problem. https://www.youtube.com/watch?v=SLauY6PpjW4
-2. Vedio from Derek Banas. https://www.youtube.com/watch?v=mN5ib1XasSA
+2. Vedio from Derek Banas. https://www.youtube.com/watch?v=mN5ib1XasSA (Also not perfect, it changes the pivot frequently after 8:24.
+It uses the left pointer or right pointer as pivot which is confused.)

 ## Third, follow Introduction to Algorithm: